Sh1r0Yaksha/Prediction-of-Pokemon-Fights/README.md

 # Files
 ## '`data/`'
 This folder contains the raw as well as preprocessed data used to train and test the model.
-The data is stored in CSV format and includes features and labels used in the model.
+The data is stored in CSV format and includes features and labels used in the model and is provided by the course instructor.

 ### '`combats.csv`'
 This file contains the training data for the model.